-If a person is convicted of domestic violence in Orange County, California and placed on probation, they must complete a one-year Batterer's Treatment Program.
-There are also mandatory fees and fines which are unique to domestic violence cases.
-Another sanction imposed on a domestic violence case is the issuance of a protective order which requires the defendant to have no contact with the victim in the case.
-This order is usually issued while the case is pending, even before there is a conviction in the case.
-For example, if a husband is charged with a domestic violence crime against his wife, either the husband or the wife (usually the husband) must move out of their shared residence and find somewhere else to live while the protective order is in place.
+If a person is convicted of domestic violence in Orange County, California, and placed on probation, they must complete a one-year Batterer's Treatment Program.
+There are also mandatory fees and fines, which are unique to domestic violence cases.
+Another sanction imposed on a domestic violence case is the issuance of a protective order which requires the defendant to have no contact with the victim.
+This order is usually issued while the case is pending, even before a conviction exists.
+For example, suppose a husband is charged with a domestic violence crime against his wife.
+In that case, either the husband or the wife (usually the husband) must move out of their shared residence and find somewhere else to live while the protective order is in place.

 Usually, the protective order is in place for three years, and the only way to get it modified before it expires is for the victim to go to court and ask the judge to change the order.
 In most cases, the judge will require certain conditions to be met before he grants the request, such as the proof of enrollment by the defendant in the Batterer's Treatment Program and the completion by the victim of Personal Empowerment classes.